vinhtran99/markdown-cv/index.md

 Role: Hardware developer.
 I develop the custom electronics which handling the transmission systems between the wireless sensors and the ESP32 and test the software with ESPHome integrated in Home Assistant

-## Extra

-I used to practice programming on leetcode-style problems at Codeforces.com (<a href="https://codeforces.com/profile/the-vinh">my profile</a>).
-In my spare time I read about various computer topics, playing with <a href="https://en.wikipedia.org/wiki/Amiga_500">old hardware</a> and contributing to Wikipedia.

 <!-- ### Footer